RakibRock/RapidCrew/README.md

 * After signing in, the user will be able to see more options like, My Orders, Order Management, etc.
 * I have kept google sign in for now as the only way to log in to the website.
 * After going to the specific service, if the user wants to order that service, then he/she has to provide some extra details like his address and phone number.
+* User will be able to add service to the services section from the Add Services page.
 * User will be able to delete services only after logging in